typehero/typehero/challenges/aot/2023/20/prompt.md

 > _**!!
 BREAKING NEWS JUST-IN FROM THE TYPEHERO INVESTIGATIVE REPORTING TEAM !!**_
 >
 > We have just received word that the term "ASCII art" is commonly used to refer to text-based visual art in general.
 That means that although characters are not part of the ISO-8859-1 character encoding set, it's still ASCII art!
-We also just recieved word that pencil lead has actually been made of graphite since the 16th century but we all still call it "lead" even though it's not made from the 82nd atomic element, lead(!!).
+We also just received word that pencil lead has actually been made of graphite since the 16th century but we all still call it "lead" even though it's not made from the 82nd atomic element, lead(!!).
 > News, Sports, and Weather at 11.
 Back to you Carol.